jchris/use-fireproof/docs/react-hooks/use-fireproof.md

 ### Use Document

-You can configure `useDocument` with a database name and replication options, by instantiating the `useFireproof` hook directly.
+You can configure `useDocument` with a database name instantiating the `useFireproof` hook directly.
 Here's an example:

 ```js
 import { useFireproof } from 'use-fireproof';